ENGN2912B-2016/CNN-B/readme.md

 Welcome to __CNN-B__, a C++ team project by _Zijun Cui_, _Zhenhua Tian_ and _Lemeng Wang_.

-This is a convolutional neural network repository, based on Caffe and comprised of CaffeNet, AlexNet, and GoogleNet.
+This is an Object Classification repository, based on Caffe

+We used three convolutional neural networks provided by Caffe to do object classification:
+CaffeNet, AlexNet, and GoogleNet

+We did classification with 6 different objects, each object taken with 10 different scales.

+Images are in _examples/images_

+Three .i

 #Installation instructions